 - Liver problems*

-Toxic death occurred in about 2 percent (19 out of 965) of metastatic breast cancer patients using Taxotere, according to Warnings and Precautions section of the medication insert.
+Toxic death occurred in about 2 percent (19 out of 965) of metastatic breast cancer patients using Taxotere, according to the medication insert.
 The deaths occurred at a dose of 100 mg/m2.
 Death occurred in 11.5 percent (7 out of 61) of patients with other tumor types with abnormal liver function.

-There is no oral pill form of Taxotere, and it is given intravenously.
+There is no oral pill form of Taxotere.
+The drug is given intravenously.
 One day before therapy starts, patients take corticosteroid pills to reduce fluid retention and allergic reactions to the drug.
 This continues for three days.
 Depending on a patient’s height, weight, type of cancer and general health, the doctor will determine the dose and schedule of chemotherapy.

 - The patient develops febrile neutropenia, a condition with a high fever and other signs of infection.
 This happens when white blood cell counts drop very low because of chemotherapy.